-> DETAILS OF FRAUD, IF ANY REPORTED BY THE AUDITORS:
+> DETAILS OF FRAUD, IF ANY REPORTED BY THE AUDITORS

-There have been no instances of fraud reported by Auditors pursuant to Section 143(12) of the Companies Act, 2013 the rules made thereunder.
+There has been no instances of fraud reported by Auditors pursuant to Section 143(12) of the Companies Act, 2013 and the rules made thereunder.

-> ANNUAL SECRETARIAL COMPLIANCE REPORT:
+> ANNUAL SECRETARIAL COMPLIANCE REPORT

-The Company has undertaken an audit for the financial year 2020-21 for all applicable compliances as per Securities and Exchange Board of India Regulations and Circulars / Guidelines issued thereunder.
+The Company has undertaken an audit for the financial year 2021-22 for all applicable compliances as per Securities and Exchange Board of India Regulations and Circulars / Guidelines issued thereunder.